Secret Effects of Eating Blueberries, Says Science

 There's a reason many registered dietitians claim that blueberries are the healthiest fruit you can eat.
 Why?
 Because blueberries are full of antioxidants that can incredibly benefit your body's overall health.
 Blueberries can take care of your heart, your body, and even your mind in ways that you may not even be aware of!
 That's why we decided to list out a few secret effects of eating blueberries that you may not realize.

-Here's why you should incorporate blueberries into your diet on a regular basis, and for even more healthy eating tips, be sure to check out our list of The 7 Healthiest Foods to Eat Right Now.
+Here's why you should incorporate blueberries into your diet on a regular basis, and for even more healthy eating tips, be sure to check out The #1 Best Juice to Drink Every Day, Says Science.

 Blueberries lower your risk of heart disease.